| Brand | Polaris | Smartnet | Sensorcloud | Atlas GNSS Triglobal | Ardusimple SimpleSSR | CORS Network | TopCon Realpoint | Rtk2go | TxDOT |

 While public RTK networks can be free of charge, they come with different sort of costs: including a higher chance of downtime, lower accuracy, and slower convergence times.

-However, with professional RTK networks like Polaris, users can access unparalleled GNSS accuracy and reliability, 99.99% uptime, cm-accurate positioning, and lightning-fast convergence times of less than five seconds.
+However, with professional RTK networks like Point One, users can access unparalleled GNSS accuracy and reliability, 99.99% uptime, cm-accurate positioning, and lightning-fast convergence times of less than five seconds.

 This network is designed for exceptional accuracy, reliability, and rapid location fixing.
 It’s compatible with RTK receivers that support RTCM v3 and is supported by an extensive network of over 1,400 owned base stations across regions, including the US, Canada, and Europe.